MuTsunTsai/vue-property-decorator-transpiler/README.md

-# Vue Property Decorator Transpiler
+# vue-property-decorator-transpiler

-Transpiles classes written in vue-property-decorator back to simple Vue component global registration.
+Transpiles classes written in [vue-property-decorator](https://www.npmjs.com/package/vue-property-decorator) back to simple Vue component global registration.

 I created this package because I really enjoy the coding experience of vue-property-decorator, but I really don't like the way it runs, with all the modules and requirings etc. I want to develop using vue-property-decorator, but end up with the old-fashioned Vue component global registration code, and this package does exactly that.